burrasaiteja21/cryptography_assignment/README.md

 4. Using the Caesar Cipher Tool:

-.Once the program is running, a window titled "Caesar Cipher Tool" will appear.
-.You can input text into the "Text" field, enter a shift value, and choose between encryption or decryption using the dropdown menu.
+.Once the program is running, a window titled "Caesar Cipher Tool" will appear.You can input text into the "Text" field, enter a shift value, and choose between encryption or decryption using the dropdown menu.
-.Click on the "Encrypt" or "Decrypt" button to perform the chosen operation.
-.The result will be displayed in the text area below the input fields.
+.Click on the "Encrypt" or "Decrypt" button to perform the chosen operation..The result will be displayed in the text area below the input fields.